YamanuriPrasanth/Fake_News_Detection/README.md

 `     `Even an expert in a particular domain has to explore multiple ascepts before giving ascepts be- fore giving a verdict on the truthfulness of an article.
 In this work, we purpose to use machine learning en semble approach for automated classification of news article.
 Our study explores different textual propert ies that can be used to distinguish fake contents fom real.

 `     `By using those properties,we traina combination of different machine learning algorithms using Various ensemble methods and evaluate their performance on 4 real world data sets.
-Experimental evalu- ation confirms the superior performance of our proposed ensemble learner approach in comparison to in – dividual learners.
+Experimental evalu- ation confirms the superior performance of our proposed ensemble learner approach in comparison to individual learners.

-*                                                                                                            47**
+*

 **ABBREVIATIONS**